 download this month’s wish list….click here

-Online through our NEW Amazon.com foodpantry “wish list” … just click and send [all selected items are eligible for Amazon prime free shipping]
+Purchase online through our Amazon.com foodpantry “wish list” … just click this link and send [all selected items are eligible for Amazon prime free shipping]

 or dropoff at:

 Monday and Wednesday, 8:30 a.m. – 7 p.m. • Tuesday, Thursday & Friday, 8:30 a.m. – 4 p.m. • Saturday, 10 a.m. – 2 p.m.

 collection box located on the side of the exit doorways to the left of cash register lines

 3. Coldwell Banker Needham, One Chapel Street [non-perishable items only]

 Each month our Food Pantry Coordinator creates a list of items that are needed by the Food Pantry.
 In addition to the monthly wish list there is also a list of items that are ALWAYS needed and ALWAYS appreciated.

 Please nothing opened or out of date, or in glass containers

 - Spaghetti, Pasta Sauce